Eddio0141/UniTAS/internal-docs/movie-processor.md

 # Overview
 I use lua for the movie, where defining movie properties also is done within the script itself

+# Config variables
+- USE_GLOBAL_SCOPE
+  - Set to true and the main script's scope will be global.
+This means the user must manually return the coroutine that will be used to run the movie

 # Executing external methods
 ## Basic idea
 Script engine will hold a list of pre-defined methods